Toddler

-A toddler is a child approximately 12 to 36 months old, though definitions vary.
+A toddler is a child approximately 1 to 3 years old, though definitions vary.
 The toddler years are a time of great cognitive, emotional and social development.
-The word is derived from "to toddle", which means to walk unsteadily, like a child of this age.
+The word is derived from "toddle", which means to walk unsteadily, as children at this age do.

 Developmental milestones

 Toddler development can be broken down into a number of interrelated areas.
 There is reasonable consensus about what these areas may include: